lyne-design-system/lyne-documentation/content/00--home/home.md

 The system makes it easier for developers, designers and content authors to build, maintain, and scale products and digital experiences.

-Lyne provides guidance through patterns and practices, design tools and resources, working code and a shared vocabulary for common understanding, everything connected to empower people and to unite teams to work more efficiently and to deliver more cohesive/consistent experiences.
+Lyne provides guidance through patterns and practices, design tools and resources, working code and a shared vocabulary for common understanding.
+Everything connected with each other, in-sync and visible for everybody/open and acts as the Single Source of Truth.

+This empowers people and unites teams to work more efficiently and deliver more consistent experiences.

 ## Teasers